Pathology - 24-hour urine collections (including those for 5-HIAA)

 You may have been asked to make urine collections on more than one day because patients often have intermittently raised 5- HIAA levels.

-Is there anything I should avoid before 24 hr urine collection for 5HIAA?
+Is there anything I should avoid before 24-hour urine collection for 5HIAA?

-Please avoid taking paracetamol if possible and write down any medications that you are taking on the request form, especially if they are for high blood pressure or depression.
+Please write down any medications that you are taking on the request form, especially if they are for high blood pressure or depression.

-You may find it is useful to collect the urine in a smaller container and straight away, carefully pour it into the large container you have been provided with.
+You may find it is helpful to collect your urine in a smaller clean container first and then carefully pour it straight into the larger container you have been given.

 When to collect the sample

-Choose a convenient time to start the urine collection such as when you rise in the morning e.g. 8:00am.
-The end of the collection will be 24 hours later.
+Choose a convenient time to start the urine collection, such as when you get up in the morning (for example 8am).
+The collection will then continue for the next 24 hours.
+Once you have chosen your start time proceed as follows:

-Empty the bladder completely and add this urine to the container.
-Add no more urine.
-This completes the collection.
+• Empty your bladder completely and add this urine to the container

-Make sure that during and after the collection (until it is delivered to the hospital) the urine container is kept in a cool place.
-If any urine is accidentally discarded during the collection, stop the test, and tell the laboratory what has happened.
+If any urine is accidentally discarded during the collection, stop the test and tell the laboratory what has happened.
 You will be given another container to start again.

 After the sample has been collected